 Printer for Linux Buying Guide

-So many products utilize Linux that you could have numerous reasons for wanting the best Linux printer or best printer for ubuntu.
+So many products utilize Linux that you could have numerous reasons for wanting either the best Linux printer or best printer for ubuntu.

 The resolution of the printer you get will have an impact on what you can use it for.